Back to all

 • Fire Hazards – While it may not be as big a consideration while the building is occupied, everyday items in your vacant building can be a serious fire hazard.
 Dust build-up on wood, metal, and plastic surfaces can become an unexpected fire hazard when left uncleaned for a long period of time.
 In addition, computers and other electronic machines in your facility can heat up and become a fire hazard.
 From computers and power cords to microwaves and monitors, these items collect dust particles and produce heat and can become a problem when left in an unoccupied building.

-• Inoperable Fire Doors – In this article, the NFPA reported that to control the spread of the COVID-19 virus, some facilities were propping fire doors open in order to avoid people touching them to open.
+• Inoperable Fire Doors – The NFPA reported that to control the spread of the COVID-19 virus, some facilities were propping fire doors open in order to avoid people touching them to open.
 This presents significant risks and extreme hazards in the event of a fire.
 It is crucial that we balance the risk of the COVID-19 against other real and existing potential hazards that could cause harm to many in a short period of time.

 • Providing Safe Egress Points – The doors of your building are crucial in fire-protection and serve as a part of your fire safety program.
 In this release, among other considerations, the NFPA reminds us that local fire codes require that a business maintain unobstructed access from occupied portions of a building to a safe place.
 When a smoke or fire-protection rated door is blocked, it can seriously compromise the integrity of the building’s compartmentation plan, so maintaining these doors and openings are crucial even when your business is unattended.